Infection prevention and control

 - do not go to our hospitals if you have any symptoms of coronavirus (COVID-19 or have tested positive

-- do not go to our hospitals if you have respiratory symptoms, diarrhoea, or vomiting
+- do not come to our hospitals if you have diarrhoea or vomiting

 - Wet your hands under warm running water.